porridgewithraisins/office-extension/README.md

  - If opening files doesn't work now, check the browser logs, if there are errors with "onChange" or something like that, then you have to go to `about:flags/#navigator-connection-attribute` in your browser, set it to enabled, and close and reopen your browser twice (I don't know why twice, but that's what worked, probably the extension caching something).
-Read https://github.com/brave/brave-browser/issues/20122 to know why it is disabled by default.
+Read https://github.com/brave/brave-browser/issues/20122 to know why this flag is disabled by default.
 You might want to trade off this extension for the benefits outlined in that link.

 I only tested on chromium related browsers.
 It might work on firefox as well if you change the manifest.
 I might do this later.